nonescz/turris-user-docs/docs/hw/mox/serial-boot.md

 mox-imager.amd64  mox-imager.x86  trusted-uart-image.bin
 ```

-Later we will use either the `mox-imager.amd64` or `mox-imager.x86` binary, depending
+Later you will use either the `mox-imager.amd64` or `mox-imager.x86` binary, depending
 on your architecture.

 ### Compiling from source